-The Chief Financial Officers Act of 1990, as amended, requires the Department of Defense Inspector General to audit the accompanying DoD Agency-Wide Consolidated Balance Sheet as of September 30, 2007 and 2006, and the Consolidated Statement of Net Cost, the Consolidated Statement of Changes in Net Position, and the Combined Statement of Budgetary Resources, and related notes for the FYs then ended.
-The basic financial statements are the responsibility of DoD management.
+The Chief Financial Officers Act of 1990, as amended, requires the Department of Defense Inspector General to audit the accompanying DoD Agency-Wide Consolidated Balance Sheet as of September 30, 2008 and 2007, and the Consolidated Statement of Net Cost, the Consolidated Statement of Changes in Net Position, the Combined Statement of Budgetary Resources, and related notes for the fiscal years then ended.
+The financial statements are the responsibility of DoD management.
 DoD is also responsible for implementing effective internal control and for complying with laws and regulations.

-We are unable to express an opinion on the DoD Agency-Wide FY 2007 Financial Statements because of limitations on the scope of our work.
-Thus, the basic financial statements may be unreliable.
-In addition to our disclaimer of opinion on the basic financial statements, we are including the required Report on Internal Control and Compliance with Laws and Regulations.
+We are unable to express an opinion on the DoD Agency-Wide FY 2008 and FY 2007 Basic Financial Statements because of limitations on the scope of our work.
+Thus, the financial statements may be unreliable.
+In addition to our disclaimer of opinion on the financial statements, we are including the required Report on Internal Control and Compliance with Laws and Regulations.
 The Report on Internal Control and Compliance with Laws and Regulations is an integral part of our disclaimer of opinion on the financial statements and should be considered in assessing the results of our work.